Choosing the Perfect Palette for Your Brand and Website: 7 Key Considerations

 Our boutique agency has been in business for over 10 years.
 We’ve selected myriads of color palettes for clients in that time, and we know a thing or two about what businesses should consider when it comes to picking their brand colors.

-How do you pick colors for your business?
+Wondering how to pick brand colors for your business?

 Color selection can be confusing!
 Do you need just one brand color?
 Should you have two colors?
 Three colors?
 What about brands that have multiple colors?
 And, wait, do these colors even go together?